-By the numbers, 5,400 graduate students on 1,000 teams have participated in the competition since its first year in 2003, representing more than 150 schools in the United States and Canada from 45 ULI District Council areas.
-In 2013, 149 teams from 70 schools submitted entries.
+By the numbers, over 6,200 graduate students on close to 1,200 teams have participated in the competition since its first year in 2003, representing more than 150 schools in the United States and Canada from 45 ULI District Council areas.
+In 2014, 163 teams from 72 schools submitted entries.
 In 2003, the competition’s first year, 56 teams submitted entries.

 Many current and future participants find it useful to examine the competition brief and winning and finalist entries from past years, which can be found below.
 For additional information about past competitions, e-mail email@example.com.

 2012 — Houston

 Interdisciplinary teams participating in the widely recognized competition were challenged with creating a practical and workable scheme for the best use of approximately 16.3 acres owned by the United States Postal Service (USPS).
 The competition focused on the USPS property since it is considered by many stakeholders to be a key site to reconnect the theater district, the historic district, and the greater downtown to the Buffalo Bayou.

 The competition is based on a hypothetical proposal in which a fictional entity, the Central Houston Foundation (CHF), acquired the option to purchase the site and determine its redevelopment goals and connections to the surrounding areas.
 According to the scenario, the CHF has committed a large endowment to both community development and the sustainable growth of Houston’s downtown in hopes of generating a revenue stream for its endowment while giving shape to a new downtown district.